Ameqran/field-manager-xarvio/Readme.md

 ## 10) Next steps

-* Add security to both stacks; update Karate to send a JWT.
+* Add security; update Karate to send a JWT.
-* Swap in Postgres (both stacks) and seed the same demo data.
+* Swap in Postgres and seed the same demo data.
 * Add one async flow (Kafka) and a REST check for the resulting state.
-* Put the compose job into your CI.
-Publish the Karate HTML.
 * Add a small API gateway (Traefik or Spring Cloud Gateway) to flip traffic from .NET to Spring per route.

 ---